leftlogic/ffconf/src/details/index.md

 **Please note lunch is not included** but we have [a few recommendations here](https://ffconf.org/food), and a [collection of places](https://ffconf.org/brighton) that Remy & Julie particularly like (with lunch, coffee, sweet and dinner suggestions).

+## Lunch with future friends

-If you are coming to ffconf for the first time, travelling alone or just want to meet new people, we have tables reserved at Alcampo Lounge or vegan food at Worlds End.
+If you are coming to ffconf for the first time, travelling alone or just want to meet new people, we have tables reserved at [Alcampo Lounge](https://goo.gl/maps/LjgEszGnouR53Hqq5) or vegan food at [Worlds End](https://g.page/worldsend_btn?share) for our Lunch with Future Friends.

 ## Reduce, reuse, recycle